Balanced Fertilizer: How to Make your own Fertilizer at Home

-Because homemade fertilizers use organic materials, they tend to contain less concentrated amounts of the target nutrients.
+Homemade fertilizers use organic materials and not synthetic materials so they tend to contain less concentrated amounts of the target nutrients.
 This lessens the chance that plants will be over-fertilized.
 It also means that it will be less likely that excess nutrients will leach into the environment.
-Homemade fertilizers made from bulk materials can also be cheaper in the long run.
+Additionally, homemade fertilizers made from bulk materials can also be cheaper in the long run.

 How do plants eat?